RoboNickBot/fnlp/README.md

 ## Quick start

-Importing the `FNLP.Prelude` module brings all of the library's common types and functions into scope.
-(It's admittedly a little sparse at the moment!)
+The `FNLP` module provides all the infrastructure-ish classes and utilities, and the `FNLP.Common` modules gives you commonly useful types and operations with which to build an experiment or application (It's admittedly a little sparse at the moment).

 More documentation to follow!